-Why Is Excess Screen Time Bad for Children?
+Why Is Excess Screen Time Bad for Kids or Children?

 Children can derive many benefits from the use of gadgets like TVs, phones, laptops, and computers as there is a lot of educational content out there.
 Using it for entertainment occasionally or systematically is also encouraged.